Differences Between Finance and Accounting

 Primary Tasks of Accounting Professionals

 There are four most important functions which make accounting different than any other domain.

-- Organizations also need to pay to its creditors.
+- Organizations also need to pay to their creditors.
 These are the liabilities of the organization.
 As an accountant, you need to make sure that these payments made/ paid in advance/ payment due are properly measured.

-- Disclose the information to public and Government so as to maintain the transparency of the business and to ensure an accurate picture of the financial position of the organization.
+- Disclose the information to the public and Government so as to maintain the transparency of the business and to ensure an accurate picture of the financial position of the organization.